cnp3/ebook/principles/reliability.rst

 The datalink layer is designed to send and receive frames on behalf of a user.
 We model these interactions by using the `DATA.req` and `DATA.ind` primitives.
 However, to simplify the presentation and to avoid confusion between a `DATA.req` primitive issued by the user of the datalink layer entity, and a `DATA.req` issued by the datalink layer entity itself, we will use the following terminology :

  - the interactions between the user and the datalink layer entity are represented by using the classical `DATA.req` and the `DATA.ind` primitives
- - the interactions between the datalink layer entity and the framing sublayer are represented by using `send` instead of `DATA.req` and `recvd` instead of `DATA.ind`
+ - the interactions between the datalink layer entity and the framing sub-layer are represented by using `send` instead of `DATA.req` and `recvd` instead of `DATA.ind`

-When running on top of a perfect framing sublayer, a datalink entity can simply issue a `send(SDU)` upon arrival of a `DATA.req(SDU)` [#fsdu]_ .Similarly, the receiver issues a `DATA.ind(SDU)` upon receipt of a `recvd(SDU)`.
+When running on top of a perfect framing sub-layer, a datalink entity can simply issue a `send(SDU)` upon arrival of a `DATA.req(SDU)` [#fsdu]_ .Similarly, the receiver issues a `DATA.ind(SDU)` upon receipt of a `recvd(SDU)`.
 Such a simple protocol is sufficient when a single SDU is sent.
 This is illustrated in the figure below.

   .. msc::